jia-hern/JavaLibrarySer/README.md

 # README

 #### App Objectives
--Implement a simple library managnment system in Java which has the following functions: a)open an existing library in the directory (data is stored in a ser file). b)save a new/existing library in the directory and then exit the application c)view all books in the library d)add books to an existing libary(if there are no existing library, this book can be saved to a new library on (b))
+Implement a simple library managnment system in Java which has the following functions:<br>
+ a)open an existing library in the directory (data is stored in a ser file).<br>
+ b)save a new/existing library in the directory and then exit the application<br>
+ c)view all books in the library<br>
+ d)add books to an existing libary(if there are no existing library, this book can be saved to a new library on (b))<br>

 #### Run Instructions